 Support and switching payroll providers

-Because payroll never takes a vacation—and neither your employees nor the government are okay with errors—it’s crucial for any good payroll company to offer strong support when you have problems or questions.
+Because payroll never takes a vacation—and neither your employees nor the government are okay with errors—it’s crucial for any good payroll company to offer strong customer support when you have problems or questions.

 Are you going to be able to get help when you need it?
-Are the people on the other end of the phone, chat, or email going get to the bottom of your state’s tax regulations?
+Are the people on the other end of the phone, chat, or email going to get to the bottom of your state’s tax regulations?

 And don’t forget the process of switching payroll providers.
 It can seem like a small thing, but outsourcing payroll is a process that might test your team’s patience.
 Are you going to have to input all your employee information yourself?
 Is your payroll provider willing to help you migrate to their service or provide any resources to make it easier?